cvewi/playground/content/posts/2020-07-03-first-ever-post-everything-has-changed.md

 **A lot** have changed since my last dabble into the world of blogging, coding and programming.
 Its been years, I guess more than 10, since I last threw myself in to any type of programming (except for the occasional excel formulas, which I don't believe count).

 Back then everything had to be build using PHP, with MySQL as the database.
 I created several projects - some quite successful, some which never worked as intended and some which were just god awful.
-The concept of a static page seemed old-fashioned back then as everything had to dynamic.
+The concept of a static page seemed old-fashioned back then as everything had to be dynamic.

 ## Building this site